 Debra Wong Yang is a partner in Gibson, Dunn & Crutcher's Los Angeles office.
-She is Co-Chair of the firm's Crisis Management Practice Group, the White Collar Defense and Investigations Practice Group and the Privacy, Cybersecurity, and Consumer Protection Practice Group.
-She is a member of the Media and Entertainment and Intellectual Property Practice Groups.
+She is Co-Chair of the firm's Crisis Management Practice Group.
+She is a member of the White Collar Defense and Investigations, the Privacy, Cybersecurity, and Consumer Protection, the Media, Entertainment and Technology and Intellectual Property Practice Groups.
 Ms. Yang was also a member of the firm's Executive Committee and Management Committee.

 Ms. Yang's practice specializes in corporate crime and compliance.
 She served as a DOJ-appointed Monitor over an orthopedic manufacturing company with health care compliance and regulatory issues.
 She has also represented companies and boards in internal investigations, compliance matters, and criminal investigations.
 In addition, Ms. Yang has provided advice on matters relating to FCPA, trade secrets, and cyber/data intrusions.
 She has overseen teams of attorneys conducting internal investigations and has reviewed compliance programs in a variety of industries.
 She has also managed matters in the crisis arena relating to recalled products, health care and insurance.